 At ecda, we often talk about data analytics being a team activity.
 As well as analysts, we need experts in information governance, data processing, communications and project management.
 But we haven’t talked much about the people who sit above the team – the organisational leaders who are key to setting cultures and allocating resources.

 ecda’s mission is to work across our county to make it a world leader in the use of analytics in public policy.
 Without the support of leaders, this ambition cannot be realised.
-So, we are now opening a conversation with senior leaders across the county to talk about the benefits of driving the use of analytics to inform decision-making.
+So, we have recently been talking to senior leaders across the county about the benefits of driving the use of analytics to inform decision-making.

 Our starting point is that the use of data analytics presents an opportunity to the public sector.
 Leveraging this opportunity will result in better policy, and improved lines.
 And, importantly for this audience, by focused targeting and early interventions, organisations can save money.

 As well as talking about the benefits of data, we are setting out the key features that we believe to be necessary for Essex to become data leaders.
 Specifically, we have identified:

 - Culture – setting an organisational culture where the use of data and analytics is expected, and which facilitates this use.

 - Information governance – having timely and effective processes for ensuring that data use is lawful and fair.

 - Accessible data – data from systems needs to be accessible and not stuck in silos or proprietary systems.

 - Staff – both analysts and customers of analysts need support and development.

 - A willingness to share data – a culture where data owners are willing to share data within and across organisations.

 - Ethics – going beyond the law to ensure that uses of data are ethical.
 Without ethics we risk losing the trust of our residents.